Apply for a licence to place and retain apparatus in the highway

 - All works carried out on apparatus described in this licence shall be undertaken by operatives accredited for such work under the New Roads and Street Works Act 1991 Codes of Practice.
 Each time work is to be carried out on the apparatus, including the initial installation, the applicant shall provide proof that the operatives carrying out such works hold valid, relevant accreditation.
 Such proof should be included with the notification of the intended works

-- Prior to initial installation and before each and every time maintenance of the apparatus is carried out, (that requires no excavation of the public highway), the applicant shall notify the highway authority of his intention to carry out such works.
+- Prior to initial installation and before each and every time maintenance of the apparatus is carried out, (that requires no excavation of the public highway), the applicant shall notify the highway authority of their intention to carry out such works.
 Notification shall be carried out fully in accordance with the relevant Codes of Practice and using the form attached.
 See Appendix 4

-a) Pursuant to paragraphs 5(1) and (2) of Schedule 3 of the New Roads and Street Works Act 1991, where the Licensee ceases to use or otherwise parts with his interest in the apparatus, he shall give the Highway Authority not less than six weeks notice before doing so
+a) Pursuant to paragraphs 5(1) and (2) of Schedule 3 of the New Roads and Street Works Act 1991, where the Licensee ceases to use or otherwise parts with their interest in the apparatus, he shall give the Highway Authority not less than six weeks notice before doing so

-b) Where the Licensee under a street works license granted to the owner of land and his successors in title proposes to part with his interest in the land, he shall before doing so seek the express and specific permission of the Highway Authority to assign, stating his proposals as to whom the benefit of the license is to be transferred
+b) Where the Licensee under a street works license granted to the owner of land and any successors in title proposes to part with his interest in the land, he shall before doing so seek the express and specific permission of the Highway Authority to assign, stating his proposals as to whom the benefit of the license is to be transferred

 a) The Licensee shall indemnify the County Council pursuant to s82 New Roads and Street Works Act 1991 and Paragraph 8 of Schedule 3 of the New Roads and Street Works Act, and in addition shall indemnify the County Council against all liability, loss, claim or proceeding whatsoever arising under statute or common law in respect of the placing, retaining, inspecting, maintaining, adjusting, repairing, altering, renewing or removing of its apparatus on or under the highway